Skip to content

 Recommended by: Steph & Lewis from Book It Let’s Go!

-Matlock Bath in Derbyshire is a great Autumn destination in England.
-Starting mid-September and running until the beginning of November is the annual Matlock Bath Illuminations.
+Matlock Bath is a beautiful town in Derbyshire with a unique autumn festival.
+From mid-September until the beginning of November is the annual Matlock Bath Illuminations.

-The boat parade and shows are open every weekend from 6pm on Saturday and Sunday.
-Other attractions include a live band, craft stalls and a firework display.
+INFO: The boat parade and shows are open every weekend from 6pm on Saturday and Sunday.
 It can get very busy, especially on Saturdays, so we recommend booking tickets in advance.
-Matlock Bath has a few accommodation options and you must try the fish and chips during your visit.

 Bristol